-Some e-Commerce experts will tell you that your site is at its worst on the day it launches.
+Some e-Commerce experts say your site is at its worst on the day it launches.
 That’s because there’s always something more you can do to make your site better.

 In terms of driving traffic to your e-Commerce site, you want to make sure your advertising messages are brought to life when customers visit.

 Seeing an advert is usually the first step of many steps on the customer journey.
 If it doesn’t deliver, the customers won’t take the next step of visiting your site.